r4d6/Citadel-Wiki/citadel-wiki/main/guides/guide_chemistry.md

 Adding water to a strong acid (less then pH 2) is like adding fuel to a fire, and it will cause it to areolate into the air.
 Be careful to either add water <b>first</b> or neutralise your strong acids before adding water to your beaker.

 ## Temperature
 All reactions that are non-instant have a reaction rate tied to the temperature of a beaker.
 If a chemical is reacting too slowly, simply heat the beaker up to speed it up.
 As a reaction occurs, it is either <b>Exothermic (heat producing)</b> or <b>Endothermic (heat consuming)</b>.
-Care should be taken for the Exothermic reactions, as they are liable to overheat and explode, <b> Always check your reaction kinetics first, and in particular, take care around a reactions explosion temperature.
+Care should be taken for the Exothermic reactions, as they are liable to overheat and explode, <b> Always check your reaction kinetics first, and in particular, take care around a reactions explosion temperature</b>.
 The rate in which a reaction heats up is faster the hotter it is, be careful to not lose control, and run if you do.

 ## Reaction explosions
 Generally, an explosion will depend on what is reacting, and what is present in the beaker.
 Plasma for example will ignite when given a heat source, and thus should be treated with respect. <b>A chemist that doesn’t respect the chemicals they’re handling, often ends up a dead chemist, be careful</b>.